 - Drink more water: Fascia is composed of water so stay hydrated to keep it lubricated.
 Coffee, soda, and wine are all dehydrating so drink in moderation.

-- Apply heat: Saunas and warm baths can relax tight fascia easing pain and tension.
+- Apply heat: Saunas and warm baths can relax tight fascia to ease pain and tension.

 - Proper nutrition: Supply your body with adequate nutrition so it can function properly.
 Toxins negatively affect the fascia so ditch the toxic food.

 Don’t ignore the signals your body sends.
 Listen to what its saying and respect its messages.
-If you are experiencing pain, take time off from your usual exercise routine.
+If you’re experiencing pain, take time off from your usual exercise routine.
 Opt for gentle stretching instead.

 With our stressful, sedentary lifestyles it’s no wonder conditions associated with unhealthy fascia are common.
 Fascia is the tissue that holds the human body together so disruptions in its function will lead to any number of symptoms.

 If you have a nagging injury you suspect is related to distorted fascia, follow the tips above to restore your fascia to functional levels.

 Do you have any of the conditions above?
 Have you learned something you didn’t know about fascia?
 Let me know in the comments:)